Free standard delivery on £50 spend Extra 15% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 Side effects of too much protein

-Over the years, the safety of high protein intakes has been heavily discussed.
-Whilst a lot of negative reports of high protein intakes have been proven to be unfounded in healthy individuals1, those with existing health conditions (especially kidney problems) should exercise caution and discuss with a doctor or a registered dietician before starting a high protein diet.
+Over the years, the safety of high-protein intakes has been heavily discussed.
+Whilst a lot of negative reports of high protein intakes have been proven to be unfounded in healthy individuals,1 those with existing health conditions (especially kidney problems) should exercise caution and discuss with a doctor or a registered dietitian before starting a high-protein diet.

-For healthy individuals there is evidence that long term intakes as high as 3.4.4g/kg/d have no detrimental health impacts.10 However, if you take your protein intake up too much and in any way that will prevent you from getting in enough other macronutrients whilst sticking to your calorie allowance may cause problems.
-For example, if you are having so much protein that you do not have enough calories left for an appropriate amount of carbohydrates, side effects may include constipation, dehydration and bad breath.
+For healthy individuals there is evidence that long-term intakes as high as 3.4g/kg/d have no detrimental health impacts.10 However, taking your protein intake so high that it prevents you from getting enough other macronutrients within your calorie allowance may cause problems.
+For example, if you are consuming so much protein that you do not have enough calories left for an appropriate amount of carbohydrates, side effects may include constipation, dehydration, and bad breath.

-Protein is essential for health with optimal intakes dependant on your goals.
+Protein is essential for health, with optimal intakes dependent on your goals.
 The RDA for protein is 0.8g/kg/d.
 For active individuals this will need to be higher.
-Those looking to build muscle an optimal intake would 1.6g/kg/d and for maintain muscle mass whilst dieting a higher intake between 1.4-2.4g/kg/d may be required.
+Those looking to build muscle should aim for 1.6g/kg/d, and for maintaining muscle mass whilst dieting a higher intake between 1.4–2.4g/kg/d may be required.

 Enjoyed this expert article?